Gatteber/portfolio-website/README.md

 # Garrett's portfolio website

 A portfolio website designed and made by myself.
-It is a Single page application driven primarily by React.
+It is a Single page application driven primarily by React and Typescript, with some simple backend api calls for the server.

 ## Preview